Complaints and compliments

 If you make a complaint:

-- it will be treated seriously and investigated promptly
+- it will be treated seriously and actioned promptly

 - we will provide reasonable assistance to you